LeoMainini/push_swap_tester/README.md

 Run the helper script for information of the script.

-There is no setup required, just clone the git and run the script
+There is no setup required, just clone the git in the root of your push_swap folder, or wherever your push_swap binary is, and run the script